beardgrylls/Keebchains/Bambu AMS Tutorial/readme.md

 # How to do multicolor prints in Bambu Studio

 ## 1. Open Bambu Studio, create a new project, and load the model into the program
-For this example I will use the [Denali keebchain model](https://github.com/DashDashUnderscoreDash/Keebchains/blob/main/Models/Denali%20by%20HaiZeus/Model/Denali%20Keychain.stl)
+   - For this example I will use the [Denali keebchain model](https://github.com/DashDashUnderscoreDash/Keebchains/blob/main/Models/Denali%20by%20HaiZeus/Model/Denali%20Keychain.stl)
 ![Step1](https://github.com/DashDashUnderscoreDash/Keebchains/blob/main/Bambu%20AMS%20Tutorial/Images/Step1.PNG)
+   - *Ensure your model is flat on the bed!*

 ## 2. Set up your print settings with your preferences
 ### Common settings you may adjust are: